Palaces you can visit without marrying a royal - Take a day trip to another world with a visit to one of the royal palaces.

 © Shutterstock

-Kensington Palace, England - London's Kensington Palace is the official residence of many members of the royal family, including the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex.
+Kensington Palace, England - London's Kensington Palace is the official residence of many members of the royal family, including the Prince and Princess of Wales and the Duke and Duchess of Sussex.

 © Shutterstock